 - Fresh Homemade Mojitos

 - French 75

 Did you enjoy this Raspberry Mimosa?
 Be sure to leave a rating and a comment below!

 - 1 tablespoon clear corn syrup or honey

 - 1 tablespoon coarse sugar or sprinkles

-- 8-10 oz sparkling wine
+- 8-10 ounces sparkling wine or ginger ale

 - Rub the very edge of the glasses with a thin layer of corn syrup.
 Dip into sugar or sprinkles.